Thothius/Muki/README.md

 # Muki

-    Muki is a prototype "To do list" application.
+    Muki is a prototype "To do list" application, that lets you create, sort and delete plans.
     Copyright (C) 2016  Kristjan Saaremets

     This program is free software; you can redistribute it and/or modify